Umee Rebrand

 Impact across the Umee team

-I have become a point of reference for brand governance across the Umee team for the branding and design decisions I made with my rebrand team.
-Specifically for: Umee slide decks, feature renaming, screen layouts, colors, textures, and buttons.
+I became a point of reference for brand governance across the Umee team for all branding and design decisions.
+Specifically for: Umee slide decks, feature renaming, and new screen layouts and features.

 Conclusion